OuranosSkia/graphql-workshop/README.md

   ```sh
   yarn add apollo-server-hapi@^2.6.3 graphql@^14.3.1
   ```
-* Create a `schema.graphql` file with the following dummy graphql:
+* Create a `schema.graphql` file in the root directory with the following dummy graphql:
   ```graphql
   type Query {
     example: String